Practical guides for real screenshot workflows.

 How to redact sensitive information in screenshots — the secure way

-Best for support docs, bug reports, demos, internal tooling, and product screenshots.Blur vs pixelate vs solid fill: which screenshot redaction method to use
+Best for technical writers, support teams, and QA engineers.Blur vs pixelate vs solid fill: which screenshot redaction method to use

 How to choose between the three redaction methods based on risk level — and when blur is not safe enough for credentials and secrets.